+Where relevant the key outcomes have been mapped against the key activities in the Council Plan 2022 to 2025 and the missions in the Levelling Up White Paper.

-Key Outcome Strategic Pillar Key Outcome Key Outcome 1 : develop a focused approach to sector growth and inward investment to attract new and help existing businesses expand.
-This will allow us to work effectively with the borough's sector clusters of high growth/ priority businesses and to promote innovation and growth.
-Strategic Pillar SP1 : Business Environment - Business Support, Retention, Innovation and Inward Investment Key Outcome 2 : develop a business support programme to help local businesses recover from the pandemic, become more productive, support exporting opportunities and transition to net zero, with a targeted 'key account' programme in place.
-Strategic Pillar SP1: Business Environment - Business Support, Retention, Innovation and Inward Investment Key Outcome 3 : promote opportunities for all in a labour market that better fosters improved economic inclusion, productivity and opportunities for growth including in the foundation economy and in higher skill sectors.
-Rushmoor will have a strong, well equipped workforce with enhanced skill and career routes including through apprenticeships, work-based training and higher Strategic Pillar SP1: Business Environment - Business Support, Retention, Innovation and Inward Investment Strategic Pillar SP2: Skills, Inclusion and Prosperity education qualifications.
+Key Outcome Strategic Pillar Council Plan 2022-2025 key activities Levelling Up White Paper Mission Key Outcome 1: develop a focused approach to sector growth and inward investment to attract new and help existing businesses expand.
+This will allow us to work effectively with the borough's aerospace and digital/ creative media sector clusters and encourage innovation and growth.
+SP1 Living Standards R&D Key Outcome 2: develop a business support programme to help local SP1 Living Standards R&D

+Key Outcome Strategic Pillar Council Plan 2022-2025 key Levelling Up White Paper businesses recover from the pandemic, become more productive, support exporting opportunities and transition to net zero, with a targeted 'key account' programme in place. activities Mission Key Outcome 3: promote opportunities for all in a labour market that better fosters improved economic inclusion, productivity and opportunities for growth including in the foundation economy and in higher skill sectors.
+Rushmoor will have a strong, well-equipped workforce with enhanced skill and career routes including through apprenticeships, work- based training and higher education qualifications.
 This will be supported by active, positive, partnerships with education providers and businesses.
-Key Outcome 4 : support the transition to a greener and more sustainable economy, with businesses able to benefit from the opportunities of clean, low carbon growth.
-Strategic Pillar SP1: Business Environment - Business Support, Retention, Innovation and Inward Investment Strategic Pillar SP4 : Place - Our Centres, Sites and Workspaces Key Outcome 5 : support public and private investment in the regeneration of Aldershot and Farnborough town centres that will deliver economic growth, and improve the vibrancy and distinctiveness of the towns.
-Strategic Pillar SP2: Skills, Inclusion and Prosperity Strategic Pillar SP4: Place - Our Centres, Sites and Workspaces Key Outcome 6 : improve the ability of businesses to work digitally and compete globally.
-Digital connectivity infrastructure will be excellent and comprehensive for businesses and residents.
-Strategic Pillar SP3: Transport Accessibility and Communications Infrastructure Key Outcome 7 : enhance strategic and local connectivity by road, rail and public transport through support for committed schemes.
+SP1 SP2 2.
+Help people (especially young people) into employment through training, apprenticeships and upskilling.
+6. Support apprenticeships, research and innovation opportunities through the Aerospace Research and Innovation Centre (ARIC).
+Education Skills Key Outcome 4: support the transition to a greener and more sustainable economy, with businesses able to benefit from the opportunities of clean, low carbon growth.
+SP1 SP4 6.
+Continue progress towards our goal of becoming a carbon neutral council by 2030 through reducing emissions in our facilities and operations Key Outcome 5 : support public and private investment in the regeneration of Aldershot and Farnborough town SP2 SP4 1.
+Complete the Union Yard development, support regeneration of the Pride in Place

+Key Outcome Strategic Pillar Council Plan 2022-2025 key Levelling Up White Paper centres that will deliver economic growth and improve the vibrancy and distinctiveness of the town centres. activities Galleries and update the facilities at the crematorium in Aldershot.
+2. Progress the regeneration of Farnborough town centre, including the civic quarter.
+Mission Key Outcome 6 : improve the ability of businesses to work digitally and access 5G and related technology.
+Digital connectivity infrastructure will be comprehensive for businesses and residents.
+SP3 Digital connectivity Key Outcome 7: enhance strategic and local connectivity by road, rail and public transport through support for committed schemes.
 The council will investigate and advocate further improvements with partners.
-Strategic Pillar SP3: Transport Accessibility and Communications Infrastructure Key Outcome 8 : support the delivery of commercial employment land to help meet Development Plan objectives, including fostering a sufficient and appropriate range of deliverable sites and business premises.
+SP3 3.
+Develop a walking and cycling plan to encourage sustainable travel and to support our town centre regeneration plans.
+Transport Key Outcome 8: support the delivery of commercial employment land to help meet Development Plan objectives, including fostering a sufficient and appropriate range of deliverable sites and business premises.
 This includes businesses able to access a wide range of managed/ supported workspaces.
-Strategic Pillar SP4: Place - Our Centres, Sites and Workspaces
+SP4 Living standards